doableware/djongo/README.md

 ## Dear Supporter

-Currently, I am inundated daily with several queries and feature requests for Djongo.
+I am inundated daily with your love, appreciation, queries and feature requests for Djongo.
 Djongo has grown into more than a simple hobby project of an individual developer.
 To sustain this effort, I have decided to turn to you, my supporter.
 Visit my [Patreon page](https://www.patreon.com/nesdis) to understand the different levels of support and services you can get from me.

 ## How it works